medibloc/panacea-js-old/docs/medjs-transaction.rst

 .. include:: include_announcement.rst

 =======================
-medjs.local.Transaction
+medjs.local.transaction
 =======================

-The ``medjs.local.Transaction`` contains functions to generate transaction, hash, signature, and so on.
+The ``medjs.local.transaction`` contains functions to generate transaction, hash, signature, and so on.

 To use this package standalone use: